Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Introduction

 \section{Introduction}

-Theoretical studies of gravitational waves (GWs) interacting with storage rings (circular particle accelerators where ion beams circulate without collisions for long periods), intending to explore the possibility of using storage rings as GW detectors, have been conducted independently by several authors over the past decades \cite{Zer-Zion:355151, gr-qc/9906117, gr-qc/0210091, Dong:2002sr, Faber2018}.
+Theoretical studies of gravitational waves (GWs) interacting with storage rings (circular particle accelerators where beams of charged particles circulate without collisions for long periods of time), intending to explore the possibility of using storage rings as GW detectors, have been conducted independently by several authors over the past decades \cite{Zer-Zion:355151, gr-qc/9906117, gr-qc/0210091, Dong:2002sr, Faber2018}.

-However, these studies had only considered the scenario of GWs propagating perpendicular to the plane of the storage ring (i.e. a ``face-on" orientation).
-This particular case maximizes the GW-induced oscillations of the ions (test mass particles) along the ring's radial direction.
+However, these studies only considered the scenario of GWs propagating perpendicularly to the plane of the storage ring (i.e., a ``face-on" orientation).
+This particular orientation maximizes the GW-induced oscillations of the charged test mass particles circulating in the ring (which we will refer to as ``ions" henceforth) along the ring's radial direction.
 Thus, one can hope to exploit resonances with the beam's betatron oscillations and detect the presence of GWs using beam position monitors.
-As storage ring betatron frequencies generally fall in a range where no significant astrophysical GW sources exist, and since these radial oscillations are expected to be minuscule, this idea did not seem very promising.
-Meanwhile, it can be shown (see Appendix \ref{app_A}) that, in general, any periodic beam orbit shape distortions, such as those due to GWs, can cause deviations in the circulation times of ions (from their expected values during no perturbations), of the order of magnitude $h^2$, where $h$ is the dimensionless GW strain which is much smaller than unity.
+However, as storage ring betatron frequencies generally fall in a range where no significant astrophysical GW sources exist, and since these radial oscillations are expected to be extremely small, this idea did not seem very promising.